 Most people get into the restaurant industry to do create a fun place for customers to enjoy great food and hospitality.
 Often, alcohol is part of the experience, whether you run a fine dining restaurant, a sports bar, or even a fast-casual restaurant.
-To create an environment that’s safe and enjoyable for all your guests and employees, alcohol training for servers is paramount.
+If you're planning to open a bar or restaurant, you'll want to create an environment that’s safe and enjoyable for all your guests and employees.
+Alcohol training for servers is a paramount aspect of this.

 According to Toast’s 2019 Restaurant Success Report, only 53% of restaurants provide training for food safety and alcohol serving certifications.
 It’s risky stuff to not have your staff trained on food and alcohol service best practices.
 But even for profitable restaurants, training staff is one of the biggest challenges right now.

 In this guide we’ll share everything you need to know about alcohol server training and how to implement it in your restaurant.

 Alcohol server training is designed to educate your employees about local alcohol laws and safe serving techniques.
 The goal of the training is to ensure that servers, bartenders, managers, and anyone else who handles alcoholic beverages has the knowledge to sell and serve legally and responsibly.

 Many cities and states across the U.S. require a license or certification before someone can legally sell or serve alcohol; in some states, like Massachusetts, there’s also an age requirement.

 Although the specific requirements vary from state to state, alcohol server training generally includes educating staff members about topics including, for example:

 Specific laws that regulate selling or serving to minors and intoxicated people

 Laws that regulate selling to non-members of a private club (for employees who work in one)

 The effects of alcohol on customers